pablomr95/quloops/README.md

 and

 P. Ruales, D. E. A. Gates, and A. Cárdenas-Avendaño.
 Polarization signatures of inspiraling hotspots around Kerr Black Holes.
 Phys.
-Rev. D (Accepted May, 2026). [arXiv:2602.09102] (https://arxiv.org/abs/2602.09102)
+Rev. D (Accepted: May, 2026). [arXiv:2602.09102] (https://arxiv.org/abs/2602.09102)
 _______

 We also request that AART modifications or extensions leading to a scientific publication be made public as free software.